 Expedite support interactions for your previously frustrated customers.

 While your agents are focused on improving KPIs, be proactive with your group of frustrated customers.
 Reach out personally to those who’ve left unsatisfied reviews and didn’t get the help they needed.
 Assure them you don’t take their feedback lightly and their happiness is your top concern.
 After, mark these customers as high-priority cases.
 Then, the next time those customers reach out for help and pop up in your agents’ queues, they’ll get gracious service instantly.

 Close all outstanding cases.

-First call resolution is a metric directly linked to more satisfied customers.
-When this metric slips, so do your CSAT scores.
-In an effort to get higher CSAT scores and happier customers, dig into your outstanding cases.
+FCR is a metric directly linked to more satisfied customers.
+When this metric slips, so does your CSAT score.
+In an effort to get higher CSAT and happier customers, dig into your outstanding cases.
 Look at why these specific cases stayed open after the first interaction.
 Then, be sure agents followed up with customers and took the right steps to remedy any larger issues internally.
 See which cases can be closed on the spot, and make it happen.
 For the cases that require a bit more effort, tag in a team of agents to help address any outstanding concerns.

 Check in with customers who’ve answered your surveys.

 As you embark on your final 30-day stretch, be more proactive with your service.
 Send follow up communications to customers who’ve taken CSAT surveys.
 Let them know you’ve collected their feedback and made changes to address common pain points for your customers.
 Give them a direct phone line and email address to send in any additional feedback they’d like to share.

 Be open and honest with your communication about CSAT surveys.
 Let customers know that you’re evaluating these surveys and using them to make important, service-level changes.
 When your customers know what they say actually drives change, they’ll be more inclined to give you a thumbs up or down in the future.